Visiting Ballarat International Foto Biennale with kids or teens in tow?

 Don't forget to book your own old-time fashion shoot at the Red Hill Photography Studio at Sovereign Hill.
 Dress up 1850s style and take home a black and white memento.

-There's also unique selfie ops to be found at Ballarat Wildlife Park where private animal encounters will see you meet and greet with meerkats, giant tortoises, tawny frogmouths and more.
+There's also unique selfie ops to be found at the Ballarat Wildlife Park, where private animal encounters will see you meet and greet with meerkats, giant tortoises, tawny frogmouths and more.